Why the U.S. Economy Is Not Japan

 To make up for the lack of bank-lending, as well as a drop in consumer spending emanating from a reverse wealth effect.
 Japanese consumers spent less as assets prices fell.
 The Japanese government has gone on a dangerous spending binge.
 The ratio of the public debt to Gross Domestic Product (GDP), which was about 60% in 1990, has ballooned to 250%.
 (That ratio is 100% in the United States.)

 Japan’s financial situation has gotten so bad that its central bank, The Bank of Japan—which already owns 30% of all outstanding government debt—seems hell-bent on buying more.
-Hoping to reduce the ratio by moving existing debt “off the books”.
+Hoping to cut the ratio by moving existing debt “off the books”.
 In a shell game that would make any three-card monte street-hustler proud.
 (The U.S. Federal Reserve, in contrast, owns 12% of our government debt.)

 Helicopter Ben Goes to Japan